Yokasta Valle

 Yokasta Galeth Valle Álvarez (born 28 August 1992) is a Nicaraguan-born Costa Rican professional boxer.
-She is a world champion in two weight classes, having held the IBF female mini flyweight title since 2019 and previously the IBF female junior mini flyweight title in 2016.
-She has also challenged once for the WBO female junior flyweight title in 2017 and once for the WBC female mini flyweight title in 2018.
-As of May 2020, she is ranked as the world's fourth best active female mini flyweight by BoxRec.
+She is a three-division world champion, having held the World Boxing Council (WBC) female strawweight title since November 2024.
+She also previously held the International Boxing Federation (IBF) female atomweight title; the unified IBF and World Boxing Organization (WBO) female mini flyweight and female light flyweight titles between 2016 and 2024.

 Early life

-Born on 28 August 1992 in Matagalpa, Nicaragua, Valle moved to Costa Rica when she was seven years old.
-Valle holds Costa Rican nationality and, thus, represents Costa Rica, but has stated that she represents Costa Rica and Nicaragua due to her origins.
+Born on 28 August 1992 in Matagalpa, Nicaragua, Valle moved to Costa Rica when she was very young.
+Valle holds Costa Rican nationality.

 Valle started practicing volleyball, and later moved to boxing due to her father's influence.
 Her first fight was when she was 13 years old.